 William Allan immigrated to Upper Canada from an area called Moss, near Huntley in Scotland.
 One of Allan’s most valuable landholdings was a lot in eastern York between present day Richmond St to Bloor St in the north and between Sherbourne and Jarvis streets.
 Allan built a large house, which he called Moss Park, on the land for his family, but eventually ended up alone after the death of his wife and nine of his eleven children.
 He became a successful merchant, served as the postmaster of York, and was later elected the first president of the Bank of Upper Canada (which literally operated out of his own store for several years).

 William died in 1853 and his property was inherited by his only surviving child, George William Allan.
-The younger Allan would later be elected Mayor of Toronto, served on the Canadian senate, and Chancellor of Trinity College.
+The younger Allan would later be elected Mayor of Toronto, served on the Canadian senate, and became Chancellor of Trinity College.
 After the death of his father, George William quickly subdivided the estate.
 The subdivision created 69 new villa lots between Gerrard and Wilton Crescent, aka Crookshank (now Dundas) streets as well as George and Sherbourn streets.
 George donated about five acres of the northern section of the former Moss Park estate to establish a botanical garden in memory of his father’s love of horticulture, which first opened to the public in 1860 and was eventually known as Allan Gardens.
 The park grew in size over the years, first through additional donations from the Allan family and later from land purchased from the Jarvis family.

 For about half a century, the center of hockey in Toronto was in the middle of the present day Garden District.
 Starting in 1875, the Caledonian Skating & Curling Rink could be found on Mutual Street between Dundas and Shuter.
 By 1906, the city’s first professional team, the Toronto Professional Hockey Club, was playing out of the rink (by then known as the Mutual Street Rink).
 As hockey became more popular, more games were taking place at the rink and a larger building was needed that could house a regulation sized ice rink as well as the large crowds the games would draw.
 This brought about the construction of the Arena Gardens in 1912 by the Toronto Arena Company or a sum of $500,000 (about $11M in 2016 dollars).
 Fun fact: one of the first directors of the Toronto Arena Company was Aemilius Jarvis.